ironicbadger/pms-wiki/docs/06-hardware/new-drive-burnin.md

 Therefore running a test which will read and write every sector of the drive for verification and take at least 24 hours to complete seems logical.

 Back in the day, I ran unRAID before switching out to Debian + SnapRAID + mergerfs 2-3 years ago. unRAID had this concept of 'pre-clearing' a drive before use which served two purposes.

 1. Prepare the drive for use by unRAID
 2. A stress test.

 It is for these reasons that I now religiously do not commit any data to a drive until it has undergone at least one full cycle using a tool called badblocks.
-A link to the Arch wiki is [here](https://wiki.archlinux.org/title/Badblocks) for more information.
+See the [Arch Wiki badblocks article](https://wiki.archlinux.org/title/Badblocks) for more information.

 It's stressful for a drive?
 Yes.
 But it is much better to have the drive fail within the first 14 days during which time I don't have to go through a manufacturer RMA or worse, lose data and have to go through a PITA RMA.
 Weed out the weaklings early and then relax(ish).
 Manufacturers will often replace drives during an RMA with a refurbished model in case you needed